domschl/python-mchess/README.md

 ## Alpha installation instructions

-Warning!
-This project is under development, and basically everything described below will change at some point.
+This project is under heavy development, and basically everything described below might change at some point.

 ### Dependencies
 `python-mchess` is written for Python 3.x